CodingZeal/dont-bail-on-rails-tailwind/post.md

 ```

 The views generated will be styled with Tailwind out of the box!

-## Custom Tailwind in the sample application

-In the sample application, there's a custom Tailwind utility for styling radio buttons.
-Located in `app/assets/stylesheets/application.tailwind.css`, there's a custom class that makes use of the CSS `:has` pseudo-class for radio button styling.
-It's important to note that [:has](https://developer.mozilla.org/en-US/docs/Web/CSS/:has#browser_compatibility) is experimental and not supported in all browsers.

 ## Seamless integration with the asset pipeline